-A number of Sailors in the Individual Ready Reserve (IRR) will be required to participate in an on-site muster in Norfolk, Virginia.
-The muster is scheduled for September 8th and 9th.
+A number of Sailors in the Individual Ready Reserve (IRR) will be required to participate in an on-site muster in designated areas.
 IRR members are required by law (Title 10, U.S.C., subsection 12319) to muster annually in order to assess the overall readiness of IRR personnel.
-The Navy has been conducting virtual musters for the past several years with the last physical muster happening in 2011.
+The Navy has been conducting virtual musters for the past several years with the physical muster being reinstated in 2018.

-· Selected Sailors from the Individual Ready Reserve (IRR) will be required to participate in an in-person, on-site muster at Norfolk, Virginia.
-(NAS Oceana)
+· Selected Sailors from the Individual Ready Reserve (IRR) will be required to participate in an in-person, on-site muster at designated areas (TBD).

-· Sailors have been selected and will be notified via e-mail and U.S. Postal Service mail.
+· Sailors that have been selected will be notified via e-mail and U.S. Postal Service mail.
 Only those Sailors who receive notifications are required to participate.

 · Sailors selected will receive a Muster Duty Allowance of approximately $240, less applicable taxes.
 Only Sailors who received official notification requiring them to muster and attend will receive the allowance.
 Any Sailor who shows up for muster who did not receive a notification will not be paid for attending.